-A credit of 1.6 percent (.016) is allowed for all amounts paid or accrued for educational or vocational training in semi-technical or technical fields, or semi-skilled or skilled fields to provide educational, technical, or vocational training to enable individuals to perform the specialized tasks required by the new technologies of modern business and industry (on behalf of all persons employed by you in Illinois or Illinois residents employed outside of Illinois), and deducted from gross income in the computation of taxable income.
+A credit of 1.6 percent (.016) is allowed for all amounts paid or accrued for educational or vocational training in semi-technical or technical fields, or semi-skilled or skilled fields to provide educational, technical, or vocational training.

 You may carry any excess credit forward for five years.
 You must use this excess credit in proportion to its share of the total excess credit available for the year in which the credit was earned.